wmeints/effective-llm-applications/samples/chapter-04/python/kernel-function-prompts/README.md

-# Getting started with Semantic Kernel in Python
+# Using prompts as kernel functions in Python

 This sample demonstrates how to use prompts as kernel functions in Python.